nathanross/StampedIron/README.md

 ## related tools

 There are some tools that do similar work.
+- virtinst has the same capabilities with some tooling, but has several hundred mb of additional dependencies (incl. x11) and abstracts away the ISO intermediary step.
+Which means getting an image on bare metal means opening up each and every computer to swap out the hard drive out or attach a cable to it from another computer while it does the install process.
-Simple-cdd is a nice tool, but focuses on debian alone, uses a non-default set of packages and configuration, and prioritize user interface over absolute simplicity.
+- Simple-cdd is a nice tool, but focuses on debian alone, uses a non-default set of packages and configuration, and prioritize user interface over absolute simplicity.